TacoDoge1/TrespassingDuckShooterRoughDraft/README.md

 # Trespassing Duck Shooter

-This project attemps to detect ducks
+This project attemps to detect ducks.

 ![duck](https://github.com/TacoDoge1/TrespassingDuckShooterRoughDraft/assets/142443743/f3464960-d0a6-4b14-89cf-10e3958cd975)

 ## The Algorithm

-Although it doesnt work despite 4 project restarts, it does not work.
+Despite 4 project restarts, it does not work.
 Every single image leaves the algoritm sure that the image is not a duck.

 ## Running this project